lazeckam/RHKS_label_shift/README.md

 $$K(x,y) = \exp(-\gamma||x-y||^2)=\exp(-||x-y||^2/(2\sigma^2))$$

 Conclusion: We need to further investigate how to find optimal $\gamma_{rbf}$.
-It can be done either on a grid based on plug-in/explicit estimators; or on a grid based on a formula for the asymtotic variance for Gaussian distributions (it needs pi_target, mu+, mu-, Sigma+, Sigma- estimators); or by numerically finding a minimum of a formula for the asymtotic variance for Gaussian distributions (it still needs pi_target, mu+, mu-, Sigma+, Sigma- estimators and there is a question how to estimate pi_target (gamma?))
+It can be done either on a grid based on plug-in/explicit estimators; or on a grid based on a formula for the asymtotic variance for Gaussian distributions (it needs pi_target, mu+, mu-, Sigma+, Sigma- estimators); or by numerically finding a minimum of a formula for the asymtotic variance for Gaussian distributions (it still needs pi_target, mu+, mu-, Sigma+, Sigma- estimators and there is a question how to estimate pi_target how to select gamma to estimate pi_target?))

 Figure below:

 - Sim. settings